It’s that time of year again: spring cleaning. But spring cleaning isn’t just about tidying your home; it’s about decluttering your digital history.

 • Tune up web browsers.

-• Check your browser settings.
-Clear out old data, such as stored passwords and old autofill information, and ensure your browser is not set to store passwords.
+• Clear out old data, such as stored passwords and old autofill information, and ensure your browser is not set to store passwords.

 • Delete unused browsers.